“One of the funny things about the stock market is that every time one person buys, another sells, and both think they are astute.” – William Feather

 Let’s see if we can demystify a stock chart.

-Here is AMD’s stock chart from a few weeks ago.
+Here is AMD’s stock chart from a few weeks ago from a Hargreaves Lansdown share dealing report.
 Right off the bat, we can see that the chart is red and heading downwards.
 Oh, dear.
 A bad day for AMD shareholders, apparently.
 The big number in the upper-left corner tells us that AMD shares are trading at $27.46 at the moment.
 Watch the chart for a few minutes, though, and it’ll change.
 Most companies’ share price changes by the second, so the longer you watch, the more you’ll see it move.
 But, to paraphrase Ben Hecht, trying to gauge the health of a company by its instantaneous share price is like trying to tell time by watching the second hand of a clock.
 There’s a Nyquist-Shannon sampling limit to gleaning useful intelligence from share prices, and it’s a lot longer than just a few minutes.

 The smaller red numbers, -0.97 and -3.42%, are the change in the share price since yesterday.
 That is, the price right now is down 97 cents compared to when the market closed at 4:00 PM the day before, which equates to a 3.42-percent decline.
 Both numbers are in red; if the price were heading upwards right now they’d both be green.